rkoshak/openhab-rules-tools/ephem_tod/README.md

 - `item_init`, optional, used for statically defined times of day (see examples below)
 - `timer_mgr` to manage the Timers
 - `time_utils` to process DateTimeTypes and it's needed by timer_mgr
-- `rules_utils` to dynamically recreate the rule on command when the Item metatada is changed
+- `rules_utils` to dynamically recreate the rule on command when the Item metadata is changed

 # How it works
 The Rule will create the following two Items if they do not already exist.